JeffHing/angular-cabinet/README.md

 ### Factory Method

-The `cabinetDirective()` method adds the AngularCabinetUI directives to an Angular module.
+The `cabinetDirective()` factory method adds the AngularCabinetUI directives to an Angular module.

-To add the directives, call `cabinetDirective()` with the name of the Angular module, and any options:
+To add the directives, call `cabinetDirective()` with the name of the Angular module, and the options:

 ```javascript
 cabinetDirective('app', {